wigginno/control-philips-ble-lightbulb-locally/README.md

 ## Setup

 1. Install Python dependencies.
 If you use [uv](https://docs.astral.sh/uv/), run `uv sync`.
 2. Take a look at the constants at the top of the controller/light_server.py file, they might not match your device and need to be customized (unless you have the same model Philips Hue bulb that I do).
 I personally used `bleak` to figure out the device name and bluetooth UUIDs for controlling my bulb.
+Before doing this you might need to factory reset the bulb and/or unpair it from your phone.
 3. Run the server:
 ```bash
 uv run uvicorn controller.light_server:app --reload --port 5007 --host 0.0.0.0